Code-Institute-Submissions/Milestone2-GrubHub/README.md

 In GitHub I changed the GitHub Pages option in settings to "Master Branch" to project the page from my repository.

 ### **Testing**
 Testing was carried out as the project build was ongoing.
-Using Gitpod and Google developer tools to test the look, feel and functionality of the project.
+Using GitPod and Google developer tools to test the look, feel and functionality of the project.
 During testing I added a media query to control the size of the map as it looked too small on larger screens.
 This suggestion came from my mentor.
 The website was tested on Chrome, IE, iPhone 6/7/8 and Samsung S5 as well as Google developer tools.
 The links were tested as well as the look and transformation of the presented site on the respective screen size/browser.
 I used regular pushes to the Git repository to ensure my work was saved and provide version control should it be necessary.
 During testing I used multiple CSS queries to provide the look and feel I wanted for all pages and to provide a consistency of font and colour scheme throughout the pages.
 I also used CSS to ensure the presentation of the images and forms provided a good UX experience for the user at all stages.

 ### **Code Credits and Personal Credits**
 + I used Bootstrap and copied the code for this and the required JS at the bottom of the page to facilitate the functionality.